- Williston State College Home

 Class attendance is deemed an essential part of your education at Williston State College.
 It is also a federal requirement for financial aid recipients that class attendance is encouraged and monitored.

 Students who find that they are unable to continue attending classes should officially withdraw from those classes.
-Obtaining and completing a Student Cancellation Form from the Admission and Records Office will accomplish this.
-The Financial Aid Office and the Business Office must complete this form before final processing by the Admission and Records Office.
+Obtaining and completing a Withdraw Form from the Academic Records Office will accomplish this.
+The Financial Aid Office and the Business Office must complete this form before final processing by the Academic Records Office.

 Any federal financial aid recipient who leaves the college without completing the official withdrawal procedure may receive an F in all courses.
-Faculty will inform Admission and Records of a student's last date of attendance in classes where an F is received.
-As required by law, the mid-point of the term (50%) will be used to calculate a refund for students who have unofficially withdrawn.
+Faculty will inform the Financial Aid Office of a student's last date of attendance in classes where an F is received.
+As required by law, either the provided last day of attendance or the mid-point of the term (50%) will be used to calculate a refund for students who have unofficially withdrawn.
 This refund must be returned to the appropriate aid program and will then become a tuition and fee charge to the student.
+The Business Office will email final account statements to the students officially provided Williston State email address.
+Paper statements will also be mailed to the home address on file.
+Enrollment in future terms will be denied until the students account statement is paid in full.

 Refund Policy for Complete Cancellation